What to Look for When Hiring a Consultant

 If you decide to move forward with hiring a freelancer, one of your next steps will be discussing contract details.
 Using a written contract is a good practice that helps protect both the contractor and your business from a legal standpoint.

 A contract should include details such as deliverables, a timeline, and any specific insurance requirements.
-If there are any non-compete clauses or research ownership that applies, be sure to talk about this ahead of time and include it in the contract.
+If there are any non-compete clauses or research ownership that apply, be sure to talk about this ahead of time and include it in the contract.
 Make sure there are no conflicts of interest such as timing on the freelancer’s end or other clients they might be working with that have overlapping projects.

 Check out: 3 Reasons to Use a Written Contract for Consultants